 Applying for a new drivers license in Pennsylvania?
 We offer links to resources that will save you time and get you going in the right direction.
 Select from the options below to get started.

 Online application assistance can simplify the process for many DVS related services for a fee, including: renewing your license, applying for a license, registering a vehicle, replacing your license, changing your address and more.
-In addition to the free forms and general instructions available from the DVS offices or websites, you will receive value added products such as a comprehensive Easy Guide™ containing information relevant to your service needs.
 Where possible, we will prepare your DVS forms and/or provide links to DVS online services.
 You will also receive 30 days of both emergency Roadside Assistance and the Repair Assist consultation service from Road America.
 Other benefits include an ongoing monthly newsletter and a quarterly magazine covering important updates that affect drivers, important safety tips, trends, legislative updates and ways to save money on vehicle-related services.

 2: Take the DVS Practice Test